 In addition to the time limits discussed above, a defendant in a product liability suit may argue that the product was modified or misused in an unforeseeable way after it left the defendant's control.
 Or, he or she can try to show that the danger of the product was so open and obvious that the product was not unreasonably dangerous.
 The defendant can also try to refute any elements of the claims discussed above.

 Manufacturers and others in the supply chain are required to supply products that are safe when used as intended.
 Whether you were burned by a defective coffee maker or your child was hurt by a malfunctioning stroller, product defects can cause serious damage, and you should be compensated for expenses like lost wages and medical bills.
-Get a free case review from an experienced attorney familiar with Oregon's product liability laws.
+Get in touch with an experienced personal injury attorney who will be familiar with Oregon's product liability laws and provide you with personalized legal advice.

 Contact a qualified attorney.